carvel-dev/kapp/docs/apply.md

 ### Controlling apply via resource annotations

+- `kapp.k14s.io/create-strategy` annotation controls create behaviour (rarely necessary)

+  Possible values `` (default), `fallback-on-update`.
+In some cases creation of a resource may conflict with that resource being created in the cluster by other means (often automated).
+An example of that is creation of default ServiceAccount by kapp racing with Kubernetes service accounts controller doing the same thing.
+By specifying `fallback-on-update` value, kapp will catch resource creation conflicts and apply resource as an update.

 - `kapp.k14s.io/update-strategy` annotation controls update behaviour

 	Possible values: `` (default), `fallback-on-replace`, `always-replace`.
 In some cases entire resources or subset resource fields are immutable which forces kapp users to specify how to apply wanted update.